WAVM/WAVM/README.md

   --				Stop parsing arguments
 ```

 `wavm` will load a WebAssembly file and call `main` (or a specified function).
-Example programs to try without changing any code include those found in the Test/wast and Test/spec directory such as the following:
+Example programs to try without changing any code include those found in the Examples and Test/spec directory such as the following:

 ```
-wavm Test/wast/helloworld.wast
+wavm Examples/helloworld.wast
-wavm Test/Benchmark/Benchmark.wast
+wavm Examples/Benchmark/Benchmark.wast
-wavm Test/zlib/zlib.wast
+wavm Examples/zlib.wast
 ```

 WebAssembly programs that export a main function with the standard parameters will be passed in the command line arguments.
 If the same main function returns a i32 type it will become the exit code.
 WAVM supports Emscripten's defined I/O functions so programs can read from stdin and write to stdout and stderr.
-See [echo.wast](Test/wast/echo.wast) for an example of a program that echos the command line arguments back out through stdout.
+See [echo.wast](Examples/echo.wast) for an example of a program that echos the command line arguments back out through stdout.

 There are a few additional executables that can be used to assemble the WAST file into a binary: